oscarmoraperez/spring-core/README.md

-# Java Mentoring Program: Spring Core
+# Ticketing Service based on Spring Core

-This maven-based project contains the exercises defined in the 'spring-code' module of Java Mentoring program.
+Maven based project to implement a ticketing service based on main Spring Core functionalities.

 0) To run the project one have the following options: